Fishing Regulations for Jacksonville

-For largemouth bass there is no minimum length limit; however, only two largemouth bass less than 18 inches may be retained each day.
-For smallmouth bass (if present), minimum length = 14 inches.
-There is no length limit on Alabama, Guadalupe or spotted bass.
-Combined daily bag limit for all species of black bass = 5 fish.
+For largemouth bass there is no minimum length limit, only two largemouth bass less than 18 inches may be retained each day.
+For smallmouth bass (if present), minimum length limit = 14 inches.
+No minimum length limit on Alabama, Guadalupe and spotted bass.
+Daily bag limit for all black bass species is 5 in any combination.

 There is no minimum length limit or daily bag limit for common carp.

 For channel and blue catfish, their hybrids and subspecies, 25 (in any combination - only 10 can be 20 inches or greater in length).
 For flathead catfish, minimum length = 18 inches and daily bag limit = 5.